What Starts Here Changes the World

 My research interests are exploring how the endocrine system regulates the progression of drug dependency.
 Specifically, I am interested in how a previously ignored brain structure, the lateral preoptic area (LPO), incorporates glucose and hormonal signaling to modulate motivated behavior.
 My current research focuses on the mechanisms through which activation of the LPO reinstates cocaine-seeking behavior.
 Additionally, I am looking at how the glucose system in the LPO mediates the acquisition and escalation of alcohol consumption.

-Education: Ph.D., University of Houston
+Education: Ph.D., The University of Texas at Austin

 Research Interests: